 Step 5.
 Remember you're not alone

-You can still hang out with others too.
+Don't forget to connect with friends and loved ones, even from afar.
 Fire up Facetime, Zoom, Signal, or WhatsApp and invite your friends to cocktail hour.
 Open up a laptop with video share and eat dinner together while you all chat.
-Or, to really make it feel like you're together: find a game everyone has like Cards Against Humanity or poker then play together, at a distance!
+Or, to really make it feel like you're together: find a game everyone has like Cards Against Humanity or poker then play together at a distance!

 Step 6.
 Give back